Marko Milič: National team career

 With the junior national teams of Slovenia, Milič played at the 1994 FIBA Europe Under-22 Championship and the 1996 FIBA Europe Under-22 Championship.

 Milič played for the senior national basketball team of Slovenia, from 1995 until 2006.
 He played at the EuroBasket 1995, EuroBasket 1997, EuroBasket 1999, EuroBasket 2001, EuroBasket 2003, EuroBasket 2005 and 2006 FIBA World Championship.

 Coaching career

-In 2022, Milič was hired as an assistant coach with the Dallas Mavericks.
+In 2022, Milič was hired as an assistant coach with the Dallas Mavericks under head coach Jason Kidd who was his teammate in the Phoenix Suns.
+He stepped down as an assistant coach of the Mavericks on February 9, 2025, following the trade of Luka Dončić.

 Personal life

 Milič's father, Vladimir Milić, a Serb from Croatia based in Belgrade, was a shotputting champion in former Yugoslavia.
 His mother, Metka Papler, was also a successful sportswoman in Yugoslavia.
+His daughter is a tennis player Ela Nala Milić.